dcohen-dalton/csx/docs/_sources/assignments/2-riemann/riemann.rst.txt

 --------------------------------

 The focus of this assignment will be defining and calculating the area under a curve.
-The following slides, created by Dr. Gomprecht, contain an introduction to the concept of **Riemann sums**, which provide a way of approximating this area:
+The following slides contain an introduction to the concept of **Riemann sums**, which provide a way of approximating this area:

 :download:`Area Under a Curve Slides </_static/RiemannSumSlides.pdf>`